cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

-From this heatmap, it becomes immediately clear that the following parameters have a good correlation with the drinking status of a person
+From this heatmap, it becomes immediately clear that the following parameters have a good correlation with the drinking status of a person:

 (1) Height